EEN421/EEN421.github.io/_posts/2023-4-19-KQL-Detective-Part-1.md

 ![](/assets/img/Detective1/syslog_barsoom.png)

 This confirms which machines were responsible for the drop off.
-Take note of these devices and check with the team(s) responsible for their management and maintenance, they'll want to know :smiley:
+Take note of these devices and check with the team(s) responsible for their management and maintenance, they'll want to know.
 <br/>
 <br/>
 In my next post, we will explore the sudden increase in billable ingest volume coming from the Security source/solution.